aau-claaudia/hpc/docs/ai-lab/guides/file-handling.md

+# File Handling on AI-LAB

+Now that you're logged into AI-LAB, it's time to learn how to navigate and manage your files.
+This guide will help you understand the file system structure and essential commands for working with files.

+## Understanding Your Environment

-You are now logged into AI-LAB and are in your user directory, which is located at `/ceph/home/domain/user`.
-You can confirm this by typing `pwd`.
+When you log into AI-LAB, you're placed in your **user directory** located at `/ceph/home/domain/user`.
+You can confirm your current location by typing `pwd`.

 This directory is your private storage space where you can keep all your files.
-It is stored on a network file system, so you can access your files from any compute node within the platform.
+It's stored on a network file system, so you can access your files from any compute node within the platform.

-Here is the general file structure on AI-LAB:
+## AI-LAB File System Structure

+Here's how files are organized on AI-LAB:

 <div class="tree">
 	<ul>